boushphong/dsa/3. Leetcode Pattern/Greedy.md

 # Pattern
 ## Tracking Maximum Reachable Value
 ### [Minimum Number of Coins to be Added](https://leetcode.com/problems/minimum-number-of-coins-to-be-added/)
+Sorting would work too, but using heap is less error prone because you don't have to check wether the index is out of bound.
 ```python
 def minimumAddedCoins(coins: List[int], target: int) -> int:
     heapify(coins)